SulmanK/concept_visualizer/Design/concept_visualizer_design.md

 Secondary approaches that may complement the primary method:
 - Optional fallback to algorithmic generation for complementary colors
 - User customization of AI-generated palettes

+### 4. Database and State Management
+Will use Supabase (PostgreSQL as a service) for storage and state management because:
+- Provides PostgreSQL database with robust relational data capabilities
+- Offers seamless integration with Vercel deployments
+- Provides RESTful and real-time APIs out of the box
+- Includes authentication services for future expansion
+- Has a generous free tier for development and small applications

+Key components for database design:
+- Anonymous session tracking via cookies
+- Storage of concepts linked to sessions
+- Storage of color palette variations for each concept
+- Storage of generated images for each color palette

 ## Technical Design